bayhaqy/bayhaqy.github.io/README.md

 > Enterprise Data Strategy · Agentic AI Transformation · Microsoft Fabric Specialist

-A professional, executive-grade personal portfolio website for **Achmad Bayhaqy** — senior Data & AI Leader with 12+ years building enterprise data platforms and AI capabilities across a 3,000+ store, 7-country retail ecosystem.
+A professional, executive-grade personal portfolio for **Achmad Bayhaqy** — senior Data & AI Leader with 12+ years building enterprise data platforms and AI capabilities across a 3,000+ store, 7-country retail ecosystem.

 Built with **vanilla HTML, CSS, and JavaScript** — no frameworks, no build step, no dependencies.
 Ready to deploy on GitHub Pages.